UNESCO-Water Future First Episode of Public Discussion Series: Water Security in the age of COVID-19

 To achieve water security, UNESCO and Water Future recognize the need to protect vulnerable water systems, mitigate the impacts of water-related hazards such as floods, droughts, and pandemic situations (e.g. COVID-19), safeguard access to water functions and services and manage water resources in an integrated and equitable manner.

-Against this background, the UNESCO-Water Future public discussion webinar series hosted by the UNESCO Division of water sciences and the Sustainable Water Future Programme will bring together leading voices in this field, to deliberate on the state of water security during the COVID-19 pandemic.
-The discussion will focus on understanding the current water crisis, and the health and economic risks associated with COVID 19.
+Against this background, UNESCO- Division of water sciences and the Sustainable Water Future Programme hosted the first episode of public discussion webinar series on 28th May to deliberate on the state of water security during the COVID-19 pandemic.
+The discussion focussed on understanding the current water crisis, and the health and economic risks associated with COVID 19.
 The speakers will also deliberate on how to predict and imagine the future of global water security and the needs for adaptation mechanisms in the post-COVID era, and discuss the role of digitization, global science initiatives, communication, and international organizations in dealing with water security during COVID-19 and beyond.

 Moderator: Andras Szollosi-Nagy, Chair, Sustainable Water Future Programme